Tori Spelling’s Character Is ‘Broke’ In ‘Beverly Hills, 90210’ Revival

 Fans already know that Tori Spelling and the rest of the Beverly Hills 90210 cast will play “heightened versions of themselves” in the upcoming BH90210 revival.
-So perhaps it’s no surprise that Spelling’s highly publicized real-life financial woes will be exaggerated in the six-episode Fox series that also features original cast members Jason Priestley, Jennie Garth, Ian Ziering, Gabrielle Carteris, Brian Austin Green and Shannen Doherty.
+So perhaps it’s no surprise that Spelling’s highly publicized real-life financial woes will be exaggerated in the six-episode Fox series that also features original cast members Jason Priestley, Jennie Garth, Ian Ziering, Gabrielle Carteris, Brian Austin Green, and Shannen Doherty.

 At a recent Comic-Con panel in San Diego, Ziering, who played Steve Sanders on the original ’90s teen drama, told reporters that in the reboot, it will be Spelling’s “character” who gets the old Peach Pit gang back together for a reunion series because she is in desperate need of money.
 Ziering spilled major BH90210 plot details while speaking at San Diego Comic-Con late last week, Us Weekly reports.